dannflorea/portfolio-ro-svg-map/readme.txt

 == Description ==

-📍 **Interactive Portfolio Map** is a lightweight, flexible plugin that allows you to showcase WordPress portfolio items filtered by:
+📍 **WizeWP Portfolio Romania Map** is a lightweight, flexible plugin that allows you to showcase WordPress portfolio items filtered by:

 - County (via an interactive SVG map of Romania)
 - Custom categories